luapower/website/www/md/building.md

 	sudo lxc-attach -n u10_32     # get a shell into the 32bit Ubuntu 10 VM sudo lxc-attach -n u10_64     # get a shell into the 64bit Ubuntu 10 VM

-Once you're inside, use the same instructions for Ubuntu 10 above.
+Once inside, use the same instructions for Ubuntu 10 above.

 ## Building on OSX for OSX